TheSquiddyLink/OBS-EndScreen/README.md

 ## Settings
 These are the settings that can be changed, if not specified in the config file they will use the following defaults:
-- Speed: 10 seconds
-- Shuffle: false
-- Bounce Title: false
-- Horizontal: false

-- Speed: Speed of the animation in seconds
+- Speed: Speed of the animation in seconds (default 10)
-- Shuffle: Shuffle the order of the images
+- Shuffle: Shuffle the order of the images (default false)
-- Bounce Title: Add a bounce animation to the title
+- Bounce Title: Add a bounce animation to the title (default false)
-- Horizontal: Change the animation direction to horizontal
+- Horizontal: Change the animation direction to horizontal (default false)

 ## JSON Example
 File should be named `config.json` and located in the config folder. (folder must be created manually)